-Optimizely CMS comes with a set of ASP.NET MVC demo templates, called Alloy.
-The Alloy templates contain a site for a fictional company "Alloy Technologies", and the aim is in part to demo the most important features of Optimizely and in part to give you a site ready to explore or to start with.
+There is a CMS demo template package called Alloy.
+The Alloy templates contain a site for a fictional company "Alloy Technologies", and the aim is in part to demo the most important features of Optimizely CMS and in part to give you a site ready to explore or to start with.

 In this topic

 The Alloy templates are built on the latest Optimizely platform.
 If you are new to Optimizely, we recommend that you start by installing an Alloy site and explore it in detail.
 It will give you a great introduction to the user interface, as well as project structure and programming patterns.

 - Built on ASP.NET MVC Core

 - Based on the responsive Bootstrap by Twitter HTML framework

 The templates are distributed as a dotnet template.
 See Installing a sample site.

 Since Episerver CMS 7, template development with MVC is supported.
 The Alloy templates are created as an example of how to build an Optimizely site with good characteristics, both in terms of maintainability and performance.
 They also show an example of how conventions in MVC can be tuned to suit a website like Alloy.

 The Alloy templates were initially built after discussions with developers working with ongoing Optimizely and MVC development projects.
 These discussions, prototyping, and the unique characteristics of the Alloy site were distilled into a number of design decisions geared towards making it easy to extend the Alloy site with new content types and functionality.
 Since then, the templates have been continually updated and extended.

 Alloy is using MVC (Model-View-Controller) but CMS supports Razor Pages and templates built in client-side frameworks as well.